aaronjoseph/DataScienceNotes/Finance/Cash Flow Statement.md

 ## 3 Major Categories in Cash Flow Statement

 1.  **Operational activities (OA):** Activities related to the daily core business operations are called operational activities.
 Typical operating activities include sales, marketing, manufacturing, technology upgrade, resource hiring etc.
+	1. It has two methods, direct and indirect method
 2.  **Investing activities (IA):** Activities about investments that the company makes intending to reap benefits at a later stage.
 Examples include parking money in interest-bearing instruments, investing in equity shares, investing in land, property, plant and equipment, intangibles and other non-current assets etc.
 3.  **Financing activities (FA):** Activities about all financial transactions of the company such as distributing dividends, paying interest to service debt, raising fresh debt, issuing corporate bonds etc